OpenLearningNet/javascript/README.md

     ```javascript
     // bad
-    import * as AirbnbStyleGuide from './AirbnbStyleGuide';
+    import * as OpenLearningStyleGuide from './OpenLearningStyleGuide';

     // good
-    import AirbnbStyleGuide from './AirbnbStyleGuide';
+    import OpenLearningStyleGuide from './OpenLearningStyleGuide';
     ```

   - [10.3](#10.3) <a name='10.3'></a>And do not export directly from an import.